Vyral/base-template/_drafts/a-quick-update-on-the-edmond-real-estate-market.md

 youtube_code: il8-GDlY7SA
 ---

-{% include youtube.html %}When you want to know how the market is doing, you need to know the price range that you’re looking in.
-Here’s why.
+{% include youtube.html %}<center>When you want to know how the market is doing, you need to know the price range that you’re looking in.
+Here’s why.</center>

 One question I get asked all the time is, “How’s the market?”
 It’s a really hard question for us to answer because it depends on a number of different factors.